endless-sky/rfcs/rfcs/0051-jump-arrive-depart-modifiers.md

     angle <nr>
 ```

 System property and/or planet property.
-The <min> indicates the minimum distance that a ships needs to be away from respectively the system center or planet center before the ship can start a jump.
+The <min> indicates the minimum distance that a ship needs to be away from respectively the system center or planet center before the ship can start a jump.
 If a maxium is given, then a ship needs to be no more than distance away from the centers to be able to leave.

 ### Angle